💱 Trade Calculator

 Admin Weather Mutation Multiplier Notes

 Sun God Dawnbound 150x Highest confirmed multiplier from any admin weather event.
+See the Dawnbound mutation guide for full mechanics.

 Black Hole Voidtouched 135x Creates low gravity effects across the map.
 Crops struck receive Voidtouched.
+Full event mechanics in the Black Hole event guide and the Voidtouched mutation guide.

 Disco / DJ Sam Disco 125x Forces dancing animation on players.
 Crops receive the Disco mutation.